 Essential components of a project plan

-A solid project plan includes several pieces that guide your team through execution.
+A great project plan includes several pieces that guide your team through execution.
 These pieces work together to cover scope, time, cost, and quality, while keeping you aligned with business goals.

 Project charter and success criteria